 Phytoplankton amazingly produces more oxygen than all the Earth’s forests together!

-Most important food in the world
+The most important food in the world

 Research suggests that marine Phytoplankton could be the most